Basbousa (Middle Eastern Semolina Cake)

 Storing Basbousa

-Basbousa can be stored at room temperature in airtight container for up to 3-4 days.
-During hot weather store it in the fridge and reheat in microwave before serving.
+Basbousa can be stored in an airtight container at room temperature for up to 3–4 days.
+In warmer weather, refrigerate it and reheat briefly in the microwave before serving to restore its soft, syrupy texture.

 Basbousa – Semolina Cake